 Created by a man who was frustrated with the industry, Lull provides a deep value with their innovative product.
 Its online-only, bed-in-a-box sales model claims to provide the same worth as in-store brands that cost $2,200.

 This review of Lull’s mattress is based on our scoring system that includes characteristics such as support, quality, and comfort.

 Don’t have time for the full review?
 Check out our summary here.

 - Have a partner or pets – Not only should people of all types experience a great night’s sleep due to its medium-level firmness, but motion transfer is minimal.

 - Overheat at night – The top layer whips away and redistributes heat from the body.
 Its unique construction means you should not sink into the bed as much as other memory foams that tend to retain heat.

 - Like a cross between classic and memory foam feel – If you like qualities of both but have never found one that has it all, this may be the mattress for you.
 This brand is more responsive than others and does not have hard springs.

 You might not like the Lull if you:

 - Prefer the typical memory foam experience – If you prefer sinking deep into a bed and lying in it instead of being gently cradled on top, you may want a different mattress (see our list of most popular brands in 2018).
-However, the construction ensures proper spine alignment through its support and boasts a quicker response time.
+However, the construction helps ensure proper spine alignment through its support and boasts a quicker response time.